‘RHOBH’ Star Lisa Rinna Responds To Backlash Over Racy Birthday Photo

 Lisa Rinna posted one of her Playboy photos in honor of her 57th birthday over the weekend but unfortunately for the Real Housewives of Beverly Hills cast member, not all of her fans and followers were impressed.

-According to a report shared by Page Six on July 14, Lisa was met with some criticism from her online audience members after sharing a shot from one of her past shoots with the iconic men’s magazine in which she was seen posing in nothing but a pair of thigh-high stockings and heels.
+According to a report shared by Page Six on July 14, Lisa was met with some criticism from her online audience after sharing a snap from one of her past photo shoots with the iconic men’s magazine in which she was seen posing in nothing but a pair of thigh-high stockings and heels.

-While Lisa, of course, received tons of supportive and loving messages from her followers, many of whom were understandably impressed by the way in which the actress and reality star has been able to maintain her fit physique into her late 50s, she also received plenty of comments from haters, who felt that she took things too far by sharing the racy image.
+While Lisa did, receive tons of supportive and loving messages from her followers, many of whom were understandably impressed by the way in which the actress and reality star has been able to maintain her fit physique into her late 50s, she also received plenty of comments from haters, who felt that she took things too far by sharing the racy image.

 “Always a huge fan, but this is a bit much,” one person commented.